REFUGEES & PEOPLE SEEKING ASYLUM IN THE AUSTRALIAN COMMUNITY

 Permanent Protection Visas (onshore)

-people in Australia were granted permanent protection visas from 01 July to 28 Feb 2025.
-In the 23-24 financial year a total of 3,250 people were granted permanent protection visas onshore (up from 2,000 the previous year).
+people in Australia were granted permanent protection visas in the financial year 24-25.
+In the previous financial year a total of 3,250 people were granted permanent protection visas onshore.

 Source: Department of Home Affairs.